hnakashima96/Group5_DeepLearning/README.md

 #MLP
 - MLP_preparing_data.py : processing of the data to apply the MLP model
 - MLP_class.py: final model of classification of MLP

-#CNN
--CNN_xray_sound.py: MFCCs plot to classification -CNN_split_classes.py: split into folders of the MFCCs plots to be analysed -CNN_class.py: model classification of the images